techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-lava-blaze-pro-5g-drfone-by-drfone-virtual-android.md

 ![turn on airplane mode on android](https://images.wondershare.com/drfone/article/2022/04/4-methods-to-turn-off-life-360-without-knowing-7.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/td3ojuzhloY?si=N_maQNiJWrJp7XZl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These steps will help you turn off location sharing on Life360.
 However, the downside of using Airplane mode is that it prevents you from accessing the internet.
 In addition, with the Airplane mode turned on, you can’t make or receive phone calls, either.
 Therefore, we don’t recommend this as your top choice when learning to turn off Life 360.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/PUDdKOsEN74?si=tkZf-KVinjuwmgx9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\. **Disable GPS Service on Your Device**